 Although the finished water turbidity meets the primary standard, according to Figure 5-6, it exceeds the benchmark of 0.15 NTU in nominally 15 percent of all reported samples.
 Further, the finished water turbidity at the GPI WTP exceeds the voluntary AWWA benchmark of 0.1 NTU in nominally 75 percent of all reported samples.
 Thus, there is still room for improvement for turbidity removal at the GPI WTP.
-A full filter media evaluation including sieve analysis, L/d characterization, mudball analysis, floc retention analysis and backwash profile are recommended for the GPI WTP if it is to remain in service or be expanded or enhanced in the future.
-This evaluation would provide needed information for robust, data-driven decisions on how long the existing filters can remain in service, possible modifications to optimize filter performance, benchmarking the existing conditions, and identifying a need for improvements, if any.
-Standard filter evaluation procedures are detailed in the AWWA Guidance Manual,
+GPI states that they continuously monitor and periodically sample turbidity to ensure compliance with all regulatory requirements, and this information is also used to determine when and what type of filter media maintenance is needed.